 In a legal filing last week, Manning’s defense attorney David Coomb’s requested a mistrial on all charges relating to the embezzlement of government property in violation of a federal statute after Judge Col. Lind allowed the prosecution to alter the charges relating to that statute after legal arguments had already been made.
 The government sought to change the legal language, asserting Manning stole “databases” instead of specific records from those databases.

 The change is legally significant to the case, and since Coombs had already made his arguments, he cannot retroactively change his questioning or arguments in the five counts of theft Manning has now been convicted of.
 Coomb’s renewed the motion for a mistrial July 25.

-Manning’s court-trial has been shrouded in secrecy throughout the proceedings.
-Court documents have been withheld and redacted and any media presence has been heavily monitored, including having armed military police peering over their shoulders to view their laptops while inside the media center at Ft.
-Meade.
+Manning’s court-martial has been shrouded in secrecy throughout the proceedings.
+Court documents have been withheld and redacted and any media presence has been heavily monitored, including having armed military police peering over their shoulders to view their laptops while inside the media center at Fort Meade.